tanisha03/R3F-primer/README.md

 main | The final code piece |
-load-a-map | Loading a blender file onto the the web | get-a-character | Put a character onto the canvas | animate | Make the character move |
+load-a-map | Loading a blender file onto the the web | get-a-character | Put a character onto the canvas | animate | Make the character animate | keyboard-controls | Controlling the character movements |